It can often mean make or break in a showjumping class, but the question is: how do you win a jump-off?

 Venue: Inchcoonans Competition & Livery Yard, Errol

-Details: “This show features a clear round plus classes ranging between 40cm and 1m with a range of qualifiers and rosettes for all competitors.”
+Details: “This show features a clear round plus classes ranging between 45cm and 1.10m with a range some Trailblazers qualifiers.”

 Visit equo.co.uk for full competition and training listings